Richardinho/backbone-with-dependency-injection/README.md

 #### Note on terminology
 In the context of dependency injection, an object taking the role of a dependency being injected into another object is known as a 'service'.
 The object receiving the service is known as the 'client'.
-Within the DI system objects take the role of both service and client according to whether they are being injected or being injected into.
+Within the DI system, objects take the role of both service and client according to whether they are being injected or being injected into.

 ### Installation
 Use npm to pull package down from NPM.